Public-first fallback

 Use instead

-"We're lifting to support power and prevent injuries."
+"We're lifting to support power and reduce injury risk."

 Avoid